 Shamanism was and is practiced worldwide.
 Its roots can be found in many traditions and peoples around the globe.
 I was born in Austria and therefore I feel connected to the traditions of Celtic shamanism.
-My family and I celebrate the festivals of the Celtic wheel of the year and also the Hindu holidays (My husband Nipun is Hindu).
+My family and I celebrate the festivals of the Celtic wheel of the year and also the indian festivals (My husband Nipun is Hindu).

 The Celts lived in the Iron Age in Central Europe.
 They populated the area from Anatolia to Ireland, leaving their traces of their culture.
 However, the Celts were not a united people.
 There was no central leader, nor a proclaimed state.
 In fact there were several individual tribes, which had some cultural similarities.
 They were also not called "Celts" at that time.
 In France for example they were called "Gallier ", in southern Germany and today's Switzerland "Helvetier", "Sequanen" and "Rauriker" and in Turkey "Galater".